xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/spa.md

 implementation 'ru.vyarus.guicey:guicey-spa:{{ gradle.version }}'
 ```

-Omit version if guicey BOM used
+Omit the version if the Guicey BOM is used.

 ## Usage